stephen-fox/launchctlutil/README.md

 # launchctlutil

-## What is it?
-A Go library for working with launchctl.
+A Go library that provides functionality for working with the launchctl application and launchd.

 ## API
 The library offers a basic API for interacting with launchd via launchctl.